real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

     SEQUENTIAL = False

 Next you add the code handling the overrides read from the commandline.
-This is straightforward since `sphinx-polyversion` provides the function :code:`apply_overrides` that takes care of that.
+This is straightforward since `sphinx-polyversion` provides the function :meth:`~sphinx_polyversion.api.apply_overrides` that takes care of that.
 It parses the commandline arguments and overrides the config variables with the given values.
 For that you need to pass the :code:`globals()` dictionary to the function.